survivejs/webpack-book/manuscript/optimizing/07_performance.md

 - Skip polyfills during development.
 Attaching a package, such as [core-js](https://www.npmjs.com/package/core-js), to the development version of an application adds processing overhead.
 - Disable the portions of the application you don't need during development.
 It can be a valid idea to compile only a small fraction you are working on as then you have less to bundle.
 - Polyfill less of Node and provide nothing instead.
 For example, a package could be using Node `process` which in turn will bloat your bundle if polyfilled.
 [See webpack documentation](https://webpack.js.org/configuration/node/) for the default values.
-- Push bundles that change less to **Dynamically Loaded Libraries** (DLL) to avoid unnecessary processing and to speed up recompilation time.
-The [official webpack example](https://github.com/webpack/webpack/tree/master/examples/dll-user) gets to the point while [Rob Knight's blog post](https://robertknight.me.uk/posts/webpack-dll-plugins/) explains the idea further. [autodll-webpack-plugin](https://www.npmjs.com/package/autodll-webpack-plugin) can automate the process, and it's going to be made redundant by webpack 5.

-T> Starting from version 5, there's a file system level cache that can be enabled by setting `cache.type = "filesystem"`.
+- Starting from version 5, there's a file system level cache that can be enabled by setting `cache.type = "filesystem"`.
 To invalidate it on configuration change, you should set `cache.buildDependencies.config = [__filename]`.
 Webpack handles anything watched by the build automatically including plugins, loaders, and project files.

 ### Loader specific optimizations